Little East Conference

 The Little East Conference (LEC) is an intercollegiate athletic conference that competes in the National Collegiate Athletic Association (NCAA) Division III.
 The member institutions are located in all six states of New England.

 History

 Recent events

+On May 20, 2026, Lasell University, and Worcester State University accepted an invitation to join the Little East as associate members for women's golf, beginning the 2026-27 academic year.

-On June 16, 2022, the University of New England accepted an invitation to join the Little East as an associate member for women's swimming & diving, beginning the 2022–23 academic year.
+On May 20, 2026, Gordon College accepted an invitation to join the Little East as associate members for men's and women's swimming & diving, beginning the 2026-27 academic year.

-On August 24, 2022, the Massachusetts State Collegiate Athletic Conference (MASCAC) members (Bridgewater State, Fitchburg State, Framingham State, Salem State, Westfield State and Worcester State) announced that they would leave the Little East and be its own separate conference (as in, the MASCAC to have it as a sponsored sport), beginning in the fall season of the 2023–24 academic year.
+On October 8, 2025, Massachusetts Maritime Academy and Salem State accepted an invitation to leave the Little East as associate members for men's lacrosse to join the MASCAC as full members, as the MASCAC has announced it to be a sponsored sport, beginning the 2026-27 academic year.